North Channel Naval Duel: Battle

 About 1pm, as Drake moved sluggishly out across Belfast Lough, a small boat came out to her, carrying another volunteer, Royal Navy Lieutenant William Dobbs, a local man who had just gotten married.
 According to Drake's pilot he brought with him a copy of an express letter from Whitehaven, explaining the full details of the mystery ship (Jones states in his official report that the news from Whitehaven had arrived the previous evening and was known to his morning captives).
 With the wind and tide more favourable in the afternoon, Ranger moved slowly back out of the Lough into the North Channel, making sure never to get too far ahead of Drake.
-Finally, about 6pm, the two enemies were within hailing distance.
-Jones had the American naval colours flying, and Lieut.
-Dobbs' formal inquiry as to the ship's identity was answered with absolute truth.
+Finally, about 6pm, the two ships were within hailing distance.
+Jones had the American naval colours flying, and Dobbs' formal inquiry as to the ship's identity was answered honestly.

 The North Channel naval duel was in some respects a small-scale dress-rehearsal, in reverse, for Jones's 1779 battle with HMS Serapis.
 Drake had been built as a merchant ship with defensive capability, and bought by the Royal Navy to help fill the gap left when many ships had to be sent to America; even the 20 four-pound guns were not official Navy issue, but her armament as a merchant vessel.
 The hull was the wrong shape for rapid battle manoeuvres, and not designed to resist cannon fire.
 Ranger had been built as a fighting ship, and modified by Jones for maximum efficiency: for example, although there were ports for 20 guns, he found it safest to install only 18 six-pound guns.
 That made for a total broadside weight of 54 pounds, slightly more than Drake's 40 pounds total.
 But those dozens of Irish volunteers meant that if Drake could grapple and board Ranger the Americans would be in trouble.